z9er/CyberpunkTHING/resources/documents/kcd2yes.md

 ## Weapons

-Weapons are more different from eachother
+Weapons are more different from each other

 ### Technique Rules and Changes